 Rebecca is an African American mountaineer, backpacker, photographer, and rock climber based in the Pacific Northwest.
-Her interests include gaining advanced skills in alpine climbing and mountaineering in order to take on more challenging mountains.
+Her interests include gaining advanced skills in alpine climbing and mountaineering in order to take on more challenging peaks.
 She has upcoming expeditions planned for the Georgia Caucuses (2019), Yangshuo, China (2019) and Mongolia (2019).

 Name: Rebecca Ross

 Hometown: Portland, Oregon

 Occupation: Graduated from Oregon Health and Science University with a Master’s in Public Health, specializing in epidemiology

 Did you grow up in the Pacific Northwest?
 If not, how long have you lived there: I grew up in California but I’ve lived in Oregon since 2001.